vu-rdm-tech/yoda-vu-nl/getting-started/index.md

-# Using Yoda at Utrecht University
+# Getting started with Yoda

 Yoda is a system for managing your research data.
 You can interact with Yoda in several ways: